 The Burlington Police Department is very well equipped for emergency situations.
 All of our vehicles carry a well-stocked first aid kit, defibrillators and additional tactical gear to help in any emergency.
 Each officer is issued an electronic access card so that they can enter any school at any time.
 We have specialized weapons including patrol rifles that match anything that we might come across.
 We also have multiple “less-lethal” launchers that can be used in certain situations when firearms aren’t involved.
 We have tools that can get us into any type of building at any time, and we have additional ballistic protection to protect against large caliber rifles.
 All of our officers carry issued tourniquets on their duty belts that they are trained with to control extreme bleeding to extremities.

 The Burlington School Department has fortified certain parts of the buildings using discreet techniques that will keep intruders out or, once inside, slow them down.
 The schools have electronic key cards to limit access only to those who are authorized to be in certain buildings.
 This is a great safety improvement as compared to traditional locks and keys.
 All of the schools keep their exterior doors locked throughout the day and access to each building is only allowed at certain entry points.
 Guests need to be “buzzed” in by school personnel who can see who they are allowing in.
-All schools have an emergency system that allows for warning messages to be broadcast in each school while automatically alerting the Burlington Police Department over the police radio frequency.
+All schools have an emergency (WAVE) system that allows for warning messages to be broadcast in each school while automatically alerting the Burlington Police Department over the police radio frequency.
 All phones in the system are being upgraded so that teachers can page areas of their schools to warn others of any dangers.
+Each school has been issued radio communications that allow school staff to reach each other and Burlington police dispatch.
 All classroom doors can be quickly and easily locked from the inside.
 These doors, even with tools, are very hard to break through.

 For active measures during an active shooter event we recommend the, “Avoid, Deny, Defend” protocol recommended by ALERRT, Advanced Law Enforcement Rapid Response Training.
 ALERRT was founded in 2002 to study active shooter incidents and was named the national standard in Active Shooter Response Training by the FBI in 2013.
 There are other systems that are similar including, “Run, Hide, Fight” and ALICE.
 We have officers who have been trained and certified in a number of these systems and we recommend the ALERRT method for our students and teachers.